The Undergraduate Curriculum Committee (UCC)

 - February 1, 2023

 - March 1, 2023

 HOW TO SUBMIT A NEW MAJOR/MINOR PROPOSAL:

-1. Contact Associate Dean of Academic Affairs, Armanda Lewis (email@example.com), for a brief consultation about proposed new major. or minor CAS requires completion and approval of the CAS Curriculum Planning Template (go to File --> Download) prior to proposal submission to the UCC.
+1. Contact Associate Dean of Academic Affairs, Armanda Lewis (firstname.lastname@example.org), for a brief consultation about proposed new major. or minor CAS requires completion and approval of the CAS Curriculum Planning Template (go to File --> Download) and the CAS New Program Proposal form prior to proposal submission to the UCC.
 We will also work with the University Program Committee (UPC) for the preparation of a Memo of Intent and the Office of the Provost to establish a timeline for NY State approval (for new majors only).

 4. The UCC will review the revision proposal and the faculty co-chairs of the UCC will send you an email with its decision.
 The UPC Memo of Intent can also be reviewed during this time.